Arena – Summer 2020

 All meals are provided from Friday dinner to Monday lunch along with morning teas.
 The meals are prepared daily by in-house chefs.
 Morning teas are freshly baked.
 Special dietary requirements such as vegetarian, vegan, coeliac- and lactose-free meal options are available upon request.
 (Please indicate on the registration form.)
 Other food allergies and requirements may be able to be catered for.

 $450 – includes 3 nights of twin-share accommodation and all meals from Friday dinner to Monday lunch.

 $100 – includes lunch and dinner.

 $50 – includes lunch only.

-Peter Canisius House can be accessed via Mona Vale Road if heading south towards St Ives.
-It is just past the traffic lights at the intersection of Telegraph Road which is the nearest cross street.
-Alternatively, if driving south along Mona Vale Road, turn right into Telegraph Road and then take the first right into Ganmain Road and look out for the 4th
+The conference centre can be accessed via Mona Vale Road.
+If heading south towards St Ives it is just past the traffic lights at the intersection of Telegraph Road which is the nearest cross street.

 By Public Transport:

 If travelling by train or bus from Central Station, catch a train on the North Shore Line to Gordon, which is the nearest train station with good bus links to the venue.
 Most buses go straight past the venue.